 THE FLIGHT FROM THE TOP OF THE BARN | Sharon Henry

-The last time we clambered onto ‘The Barn‘ the airport runway was only partially laid, this time we’ve scrambled up to watch an actual aeroplane land on that completed piece of gleaming concrete.
+The last time we clambered onto ‘The Barn‘ the airport runway was only partially laid, today – 18 April, 2016 – we’ve scrambled up to watch an actual aeroplane land on that completed piece of gleaming concrete.
 And not just any aeroplane, we went to see a spanking new Comair / British Airways 737-800 Landing On St Helena for the first time, emblazoned with British Airways livery in the red, white and blue of the Union Jack.

 It’s the first passenger plane to touchdown on the new landing strip, the BIG one after the three smaller calibration flights before it.

 Photography is often all about different angles; we also like to add a little adventure and for today’s special shoot we spiced it up with some altitude.
 That is to the dizzying 616 metre height of ‘The Barn,’ one of St Helena’s most challenging (and may I add dangerous) hikes.